adobe/aepsdk-messaging-ios/README.md

 - Swift 5.1 (or newer)

 ## Current version
-The AEPMessaging extension for iOS is currently in Alpha development.
+The AEPMessaging extension for iOS is currently in Beta development.

 ## Installation